Saint-Martin

 Martín

-(a name in fact given to Nevis).
+(a name in fact given to Nevis),

-The Caribs called the island Soualiga.
+the native Caribs called the island Sualouiga.

 1516